barryclark/jekyll-now/en/index.md

 ### <a name="buybitcoin"></a>How can I buy Bitcoin in Greece?

 - At the 60+ Bitcoin ATMs listed on [Coin ATM Radar](https://coinatmradar.com/country/83/bitcoin-atm-greece/).
-Most of those Bitcoin ATMs belong to [Bcash Greece](https://bcash.eu/) ([see videos with instructions on how to use their ATMs](https://www.youtube.com/channel/UCo4WSs5gFgp9RgvR2f-1okg/videos)) and to [iQ CashNow](https://www.iqcashnow.com/?lang=en).
+Most of those Bitcoin ATMs belong to [Bcash Greece](https://bcash.eu/) ([see videos with instructions on how to use their ATMs](https://www.youtube.com/channel/UCo4WSs5gFgp9RgvR2f-1okg/videos)) and to [Kurant](https://www.kurant.at/).

 - At any Bitcoin exchange in the world, via a bank transfer.
 This method incurs the lowest fees, assuming you send the amount using a SEPA transfer (a Greek bank can charge as low as €1 for a SEPA transfer).
 Some exchanges that accept SEPA transfers are [Kraken](https://www.kraken.com), [Coinbase](https://www.coinbase.com/) and [BitStamp](https://www.bitstamp.net).
 - At a Bitcoin exchange that accepts debit or credit cards.